 October 13, 2017

-JLR, Tata Motors European Technical Centre and WMG collaborate for the largest automotive R and D facility in Europe
+JLR, Tata Motors European Technical Centre and WMG collaborate for the largest automotive R&D facility in Europe

 The National Automotive Innovation Centre, at the University of Warwick, saw a construction milestone hit, today, with the completion of the external grounds.
 WMG’s Professor Lord Bhattacharyya, Jaguar Land Rover’s Professor Dr Ralf Speth and TMETC’s John O’Connor, along with Leo Quinn, Balfour Beatty group chief executive, and Rosie Drinkwater, University of Warwick marked the milestone with a specially engraved stone.